photo: Keith Trammel

 How much more expensive is it to have other musicians perform along with harp?

 It depends on the musician, but a general rule of thumb is that “double the musicians will double the price”.
 With the exception of The Lakeshore Duet, each one will contract with you individually and quote their own prices.
 An additional fee will often apply for rehearsal time.
 If you would like me to work with another vocalist or musician of your choosing, a rehearsal is always required before the date of the event.
-Please contact me for further details and additional requirements.

 Who built your website, and how?

-I’m always flattered when people write to ask me about the website itself.
-I built it myself (and make no claims to being a web designer).
-I use a high-end (translation: “expensive but worth it”) graphic design/desktop publishing application called QuarkXPress that allows me to lay out the web site much like a piece destined for printing.
-I tell it how to manipulate the images and text (a far more complex process than you want to read about here) and then QuarkXpress translates the whole mess to HTML.
+I use a high-end (translation: “expensive but worth it”) graphic design/desktop publishing application called QuarkXPress on my Mac that allows me to lay out the web site much like a piece destined for printing.
+I tell it how to manipulate the images and text (a far more complex process than you want to read about here) and then QuarkXpress translates the whole mess to HTML automatically.
+It’s not terribly elegant, but it gets the job done.
 No, I don’t know HTML.
 I’m just a graphic designer who likes to experiment!

 Do you teach harp?